snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

    - Choose an authentication method to access the data source.

 4. **Rollout to limited audience**
    - Initially, you can deploy the connector to a subset of users for validation in Copilot and other search surfaces.
-This allows you to test the integration before broader rollout.
+This feature allows you to test the integration before broader rollout.

 ---

 **Note:** For most connectors, default settings are optimized for the data source.
-These include access permissions, schema, and sync frequency.
+These settings include access permissions, schema, and sync frequency.
 If you want to edit any of these settings, you need to choose the ["Custom Setup"](#custom-setup-optional) option.

 ## Step 3: Create the Connection

 - Click **Create** to set up the connection.
-The connector will begin indexing content from your data source using default settings.
+The connector begins indexing content from your data source using default settings.

 ![Screenshot that shows success screen once Graph Connector is created](media/configure-connector-success-page.png "Connection created successfully")

 Once the connection is created, you can add a description for the connection in the success screen.
-To help Copilot enhance connection results for users the description should answer the following questions briefly:
+To help Copilot enhance connection results for users, the description should answer the following questions briefly:
 * What kind of content does this connection have?
 * How do users refer to this content source in their respective orgs?
 * What part of the workflow do users refer to this content in their day-to-day work?